 - Legal recovery by speaking with a skilled and empathetic child injury lawyer who wants to help your child make a full recovery.

 The person who abused your child, as well as the staff or management responsible for supervision, could all be held liable for the trauma your child sustained.
-Our experienced personal injury lawyers will do a complete investigation and fight hard to get your child a fair recovery for past, current, and future medical expenses; out of pocket costs; psychological counseling; physical pain emotional suffering; and other damages caused by abuse.
+Our experienced child abuse attorneys will do a complete investigation and fight hard to get your child a fair recovery for past, current, and future medical expenses; out of pocket costs; psychological counseling; physical pain emotional suffering; and other damages caused by abuse.

 These damages are only possible in a civil personal injury case.
 Even if the State of Texas pursues criminal charges, your child won't recover financial damages unless you pursue a civil recovery on their behalf.

 Accordingly, we encourage you to learn more about what you can do to protect your child’s rights in order to make an informed decision.
 Further, we cannot stress enough the importance of gathering the necessary evidence to support your child abuse claim.
 Accurate and well-documented evidence is the best way to ensure your lawsuit is successful.
 Use the contact information on this page to schedule your free, confidential, no-obligation consultation right away.